WTTJ/react-jungle-select/README.md

 The parent class is `.jungle-select`.

-Others classes are added to this element to indicate the component's status :
+Other classes are added to this element to indicate the component's status :

 * `.mode-list`, `.mode-select`: The chosen display mode
-* `.jungle-select-opened`: The list is opened
+* `.jungle-select-opened`: the list is opened
-* `.jungle-select-selected`: A value has been selected
+* `.jungle-select-selected`: a value has been selected
-* `.jungle-select-focused`: Component has focus
+* `.jungle-select-focused`: the component has focus

 JungleSelect's controls are wrapped in a `.jungle-select-controls` tag.
 It contains the following elements :

+* `.jungle-select-filter` which wraps :
-* `.jungle-select-filter` which wraps the search input, the selected value or the placeholder
+  * `.jungle-select-values` which is the tag that wraps each selected values (`.jungle-select-selected-value`) or the placeholder (`.jungle-select-placeholder`) if no value has been selected.
+  * the search input
 * `.jungle-select-clear` which is used to clear the selected value and filter

 The list container has the `.jungle-select-list` class, groups have the `.jungle-select-group` class and items have the `.jungle-select-item` class.

+It can contain the following element if the prop `highlightFilterMatches` is set to true :
+* `.jungle-select-filter-match` which is an `em` tag that wraps every wording matching with the searched word

 ## Styling